Parsa-19/LDHA-explained/README.md

 <br>

 > [!NOTE]
-> There is also a similar abbriviation for LDHA which is a medical concept which has nothing to do with my repositiry. <br> [ldha (Lactate dehydrogenase A)](https://en.wikipedia.org/wiki/Lactate_dehydrogenase_A)
+> There is also a similar abbriviation for LDHA which is a medical concept that has nothing to do with my repositiry. <br> [ldha (Lactate dehydrogenase A)](https://en.wikipedia.org/wiki/Lactate_dehydrogenase_A)